 What Magento has to offer

 Magento has many features that can help your eCommerce website stand out from the competition.
-If you are starting an eCommerce store, don’t forget to familiarize yourself with the following:
+These include:

 - Search engine optimization

 The best ad is the ad that brings in traffic for free.
 This is why search engine optimization (SEO) is so important.
 The right content, word choices, and placement of keywords can push your Magento eCommerce store to the top results in search engines.
 This will bring it to the attention of people who are actively looking for the products that you sell.
 Magento is an SEO-friendly eCommerce platform and there are several extensions available that you can use to improve your search engine visibility further.

 Magento offers a responsive design to ensure that your eCommerce store is mobile-friendly.
 This is essential as more and more online shopping is done on mobile.
 In fact, many choose a mobile-first strategy, where the website is designed for mobile-first rather than desktop, to ensure the best possible shopping experience for mobile users.